-Consider earning graduation credit for prior learning by challenging a specific Grade 10, 11 or 12 course that’s been approved by the ministry or local school board.
+Consider earning graduation credit for prior learning by challenging a specific Grade 10, 11 or 12 course that’s been approved by us or the local school board.

 You can request to challenge a course through the school district or Distributed Learning school that you’re registered at (this includes homeschoolers).
 When you do, be prepared to indicate why you feel you will be successful completing the challenge assessment – the school will review this along with any documentation of prior learning you have in order to determine if challenging a course is the best option for you.